 Candidates must be conducting their research at a UK or Irish university or research institute.

 We can only accept applications made online.
-In order complete an application, please create an account by clicking Register at the top of the page.
+In order complete an application; please create an account by clicking Register at the top of the page.
 By registering for an account, you are beginning an application for the L’Oréal-UNESCO For Women in Science Fellowship.

 You do not have to complete your application in one sitting; you may log back into your application and add to it or edit it as many times as you like up until the point you submit it.
 You are able to click through the different sections of the application form, and you can print your application at any stage.

 We ask candidates to arrange for us to receive two letters of recommendation from those who have personal knowledge of your qualifications and suitability for the Fellowship.
 You will be asked to fill in contact details for your two referees on the application form and it is your responsibility to ensure that the application is complete and submitted before the deadline which is midday on the 25th January 2017 including letters of recommendation.